paultechguy/DdnsUpdate.NET/src/DdnsUpdate.Application/plugins/readme.txt

 This directory contains sub-directories of DdnsUpdate.NET plugins.
 Each plugin implements the IDdnsUpdatePlugin interface.

-When DdnsUpdate.NET starts up, it will dynamically loads all plugins in all subdirectories.
+When DdnsUpdate.NET starts up, it will dynamically load all plugins in all subdirectories.
 To disable a plugin, delete it, move it, or "comment out" a plugin.
 To comment out a plugin, the directory name should begin with a '#' symbol.

+A change to a plugin requires an application restart.